-a.
 Mandatory Reporting - North Carolina law makes it illegal to not report child abuse.
 If you have reason to suspect that a child is abused, neglected or dependent, or died as the result of maltreatment, you must report it to the Forsyth County Department of Social Services.
 See Appendices for more information.

-4. Responding to Allegations of Child Abuse
+XIX.
+Responding to Allegations of Child Abuse

-- a.
-For purposes of this policy, "child abuse" is any action (or lack of action) which endangers or harms a child's or disabled adult's physical, psychological, or emotional health and development.
-Child abuse occurs in different ways and includes: - Physical abuse any physical injury to a child or disabled adult which is not accidental, such as beating, shaking, burns, and biting. - Emotional abuse emotional injury when the child is not nurtured or provided with love and security, such as an environment of constant criticism, belittling and persistent teasing. - Sexual abuse any sexual activity between a child and an adult or between a child and another child at least four years older than the victim, including activities such as fondling, exhibitionism, intercourse, incest, and pornography.
+For purposes of this policy, "child abuse" is any action (or lack of action) which endangers or harms the physical, psychological, or emotional health and development of a minor or adult with special needs.
+Child abuse occurs in different ways and includes:

-Neglect - depriving a child or disabled adult of their essential needs, such as adequate food, water, shelter, and medical care.
+- Physical abuse any physical injury to a minor or adult with special needs which is not accidental, such as beating, shaking, burns, and biting. - Emotional abuse emotional injury when the minor or adult with special needs is not nurtured or provided with love and security, such as an environment of constant criticism, belittling and persistent teasing. - Sexual abuse any sexual activity between a minorand an adult or between a minor and another minor at least four years older than the victim, including activities such as fondling, exhibitionism, intercourse, incest, and pornography. - Neglect depriving a minor or adult with special needs of their essential needs, such as adequate food, water, shelter, and medical care.

-(See Appendix C for a more detailed definition of child abuse.)
+(See Appendix B for a more detailed definition of child abuse.)

-Childcare workers may have the opportunity to become aware of abuse or neglect of the children under our care.
-In the event that an individual involved in the care of children at this church becomes aware of suspected abuse or neglect; when a child discloses child abuse, when they witness child abuse, or when they observe signs of child abuse, this should be reported immediately to legal authorities and to the Children's Ministry Director.
-The Children's Ministry Director will notify all members of the CPC, and assist the worker to report to Forsyth County Child Protective Services immediately as outlined in Appendix D.
+Ministry workers may have the opportunity to become aware of abuse or neglect of the children, youth, and individuals with special needs under our care.
+In the event that an individual involved in the care of minors or adults with special needs at this church becomes aware of suspected abuse or neglect; when an individual discloses child abuse, when they witness child abuse, or when they observe signs of child abuse, this should be reported immediately to legal authorities and to the Executive Pastor.
+The Executive Pastor will notify all members of the PC, and assist the worker to report to Forsyth County Child Protective Services immediately as outlined in Appendix C.